progdisc/progdisc.github.io/faq.md

 You also may find that the question gets answered while you're away from Discord, and you come back to an answer to your question instead of someone
 saying: "I know cryptograhy, what do you want to know?"

+## Why are Bucky's (thenewboston) videos not recommended in the server?
+There's not really a simple explanation as to why the videos are not recommended.
+The most accurate that a newbie can undesrtand is "they make your code actively worse", but that doesn't explain the why, and the why is complicated.

+Bucky emphasises the wrong things, gives misleading examples, skips over portions that are essential—trying to put all this into a list would be very long, would involve concepts a beginner won't understand, and will still give the impression of "well, now I know what parts aren't right, let me just watch the rest".

+All in all, we think that a good foundation makes learning easier in the long run, instead of having to correct subtle mistakes and misconceptions all the way of the learning process.